 In 2010 Seya Kitenge Fundafunda attended a film internship program in Helsinki, which showed a particular interesting in training young Zambians interested in filmmaking.
 Similarly, Jessie Chisi enrolled in the training program.
 In addition she connected with the Finnish film association, Euphoria Boralise, doing several projects.

-Wanjiku wa Ngugi, a resident in Finland at the time, founded the Helsinki African Film Festival in 2010.
+Wanjiku wa Ngugi, when residing in Finland, founded the Helsinki African Film Festival in 2010.
 She felt that even though perceptions of Finland give the impression of conservatism, to the contrary, she sees that there is much more openness within Finnish society, which was also evident by the fact that the festival initiative was supported by the Ministry of Foreign Affairs.
 Hence, Wanjiku used the Festival to create an opportunity to see a different view of Africa.
 Her objective for founding the festival: "to show the diversity of this continent, and begin a different conversation, one informed by a more realistic view as told by the Africans themselves."

 The 2011 edition focused its theme on "Women's Voices and Visions"."
 Wanjiku had this to say about the theme for that year: "We wanted to not only celebrate women in film but also raise awareness about the African women’s experience, highlight the global economic and political issues that affect them.
 We also wanted to showcase the diversity of African women, as well as hopefully move away from the tendency to depict African women as weak, voiceless and always as victims."

-A selection of articles about African women and the Nordic Region/Scandinavia (Denmark, Finland, Norway, Sweden) on the African Women in Cinema Blog
+A selection of articles about African women and the Nordic Region (Denmark, Finland, Norway, Sweden) on the African Women in Cinema Blog

 Theresa Traore Dahlberg